Seventeen-article constitution: Validity

 The degree to which the document matches the definition of a "constitution" is debated.
 While it introduces principles of governance much like the preamble of modern constitutions such as the United States Constitution, it lacks other elements commonly expected.
 As William Theodore de Bary writes, “Prince Shotoku's ‘constitution’, placed more emphasis on basic moral and spiritual values than on the detailed codification of laws and their enforcement".

 The veracity of the constitution is also debated due to the fact that it uses expressions that do not match the time at which Shotoku was active.

 This constitution remained valid until Ritsuryō went into effect in the late seventh century.
 It is frequently argued that those aspects not contradicted by any subsequent legislation were still considered valid in 1890, and remain so today.
 Conservative commentator Kase Hideaki also argues that because it has never been explicitly abolished, it is still partially valid.

+The Seventeen-Article Constitution did not prevent nobles and civil officials from colluding and often having more administrative power than the emperor.